-Roughly three weeks after the start of bloom, typically in mid-July in Ohio (USA), pollen production ceases, coinciding with senescence, browning, and drop of male catkins and the male portions of bisexual catkins.
+Roughly three weeks after the start of bloom, typically in mid-July in Ohio, pollen production ceases, coinciding with senescence, browning, and drop of male catkins and the male portions of bisexual catkins.
 Simultaneously, female flower stigmas cease receptivity, the styles begin to darken, and the fertilized ovaries begin to grow.
-The soft, green involucre containing three female flowers now becomes the recognizable green, spiny cupule (the chestnut bur) (Fig. 7) containing the three growing ovaries.
-Since the ovaries develop into the nut shells, the nut shells are technically the fruits.
+The soft, green involucre containing three female flowers now becomes the recognizable green, spiny cupule (the chestnut bur) containing the three growing ovaries (nut shells).
+Approximately two months after pollination, three separate nuts are visible nestled side by side (Figure 4).
+Removing the shell from one of the nuts reveals the ovules.
+Each ovary contains 12-18 ovules, which remain equal in size until approximately one month after peak pollination.